darvari/LMSA/README.md

 1. Open the LMSA app
 2. Go to Settings
-3. Enter your domain name (e.g., `your.domain.com`)
+3. Enter your domain name (e.g., `https://your.domain.com`)
-4. Enable SSL/HTTPS toggle
-5. Enter username and password in the authentication section
+4. Enter username and password in the authentication section
-6. Test the connection
+5. Test the connection

 ### Security Notes